 5. Pad your back & remove your shoes

-These are the secret moves that make the difference between getting off the night bus with bloodshot eyes after a sleepless night or gently yawning yourself awake to the sun rising just on the other side of your precious pillow.
+These secret moves make the difference between getting off the night bus with bloodshot eyes after a sleepless night or gently yawning yourself awake to the sun rising just on the other side of your precious pillow.

 - By grabbing a thick shirt and stuffing it between the seat and the small of your back, you’ll be able to relax your back and focus on counting sheep.

-- As per shoes, it’s logical, we don’t sleep with our shoes on!
-Try it, we know you’ll be amazed!
-Simply removing your shoes will make you feel like you’re about to go to bed and your body will unwind easily on the overnight bus as you ride towards your destination.
+- As for shoes, it’s logical, we don’t sleep with our shoes on!
+Try it; we know you’ll be amazed!
+Simply removing your shoes will make you feel like you’re about to go to bed.
+Your body will unwind easily on the overnight bus as you ride toward your destination.

 Insider tip: if the idea of removing your shoes on the overnight bus is not an appealing one, simply bring an extra pair of socks along for the ride.
-You can use these to wear instead of shoes, on top of your other socks and remove them when you reach your destination.
-As a bonus, you’ll be making sure your feet don’t get chilly as you sleep!
+You can use these to wear, instead of shoes, on top of your other socks and remove them when you reach your destination.
+As a bonus, you’ll make sure your feet don’t get chilly as you sleep!

 6. Pick your pants wisely

-Most women have this one figured out since almost forever, having adopted leggings.
-The key is the comfort, as you can well imagine.
-And if you combine comfort with style, it will also make looking at yourself first thing in the morning when you show up at your destination in that bus terminal’s bathroom’s mirror all the more pleasant.
+Most women have this one figured out for almost forever, having adopted leggings.
+The key is comfort, as you can well imagine.
+And if you combine comfort with style, it will also make looking at yourself first thing in the morning when you show up at your destination in that bus terminal’s bathroom mirror all the more pleasant.